sailoog/openplotter-documentation/en/getting_started.md

 *screenshot*

 A window will open and we have to click on *Expand Filesystem*.
-Doing this, the next time you reboot the system will use the full capacity of the SD card.
+Doing this, the next time you reboot, the system will use the full capacity of the SD card.

 ![](boot3.png)